NicholasFarrow/nicholasfarrow.github.io/_posts/2020-10-19-Copy-Trading-the-KuCoin-Hacker.md

 ![DIA chart](/assets/images/kucoin/DIA2.png)

-*The red lines mark the period for which the hacker was selling DIA, note how the absence of the hacker selling also marks a bottom!*
+*The red lines mark the period for which the hacker was selling DIA, note how the absence of the hacker selling also marks the exact bottom!*

 Like DIA, many of the sold tokens had small market caps (~$10m) with tiny daily volumes (~$5,000) and the hacker was attempting to sell MILLIONS of dollars worth quickly.
 Naturally, the thin orderbooks for these tokens could not support this immense selling pressure and these tokens were now on a firesale or deservedly rekt depending on your opinion of their value.